 Beside the Quake source code, the most important thing that Newell and Harrington obtained from id was a shopping list of sorts – a list of names of some of the most innovative and exciting developers working with Quake technology.
 Two of those developers were Steve Bond and John Guthrie, Floridians who had started a popular online fan site called Quake Command.
 Guthrie was going to college and delivering pizza when he and Bond received an e-mail that would change their lives.

-John Guthrie, former pizza delivery boy,
+John Guthrie, former pizza delivery boy, checks his e-mail.

 “We got this e-mail from a guy named Gabe Newell,” recalls Guthrie.
 “He told us he wanted to talk to us and left his phone number.”
 Both Guthrie and Bond thought the e-mail message as a joke, and they ignored it until curiosity finally got the better of them.
 “Steve eventually called him,” says Guthrie.
 “That day, Gabe bought Steve a plane ticket, a rental car, and a hotel room.”
 It all seemed too good to be true.
 “Steve was standing at the airport,” says Guthrie, “waiting for the electronic ticket to come through, and he kept saying, ‘This has got to be a joke.’”